Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 Perform Data Imputation to fillin the gaps of missing values.\
 Few algorithms are robust to missing values.

-**Data Imputation**
+**DATA IMPUTATION**

-**One way to impute is to find the mean of the features and replace the missing values.(Careful if outliers are present)**\
+One way to impute is to find the mean of the features and replace the missing values.(Careful if outliers are present)\
-**Replace with value which is outside the range of features i.e. if feature x is [0, 1] then replace missing value with -1 or 2.
-It provides a distinct feature values for this sample alone.**\
+Replace with value which is outside the range of features i.e. if feature x is [0, 1] then replace missing value with -1 or 2.
+It provides a distinct feature values for this sample alone.\
-**Replace with value which is in middle of the range i.e. if feature x is [-1, 1] then replace missing value with 0.
-It makes algorithm to get less affected by 0.**
+Replace with value which is in middle of the range i.e. if feature x is [-1, 1] then replace missing value with 0.
+It makes algorithm to get less affected by 0.

-**Scaling** of a feature is an important task before building/applying a ML algorithm.
+**SCALING** of a feature is an important task before building/applying a ML algorithm.

-**Why Scaling ?**
+**WHY SCALING?**

    For instance, If an algorithm is not using feature scaling, then it can consider the value 300 meter to be greater than 5 km, which is not true and in this case, the algorithm will give wrong predictions by giving more importance to 300 meter than 3 km.
 So, we use Feature Scaling to normalize the values of it.